Why Should You Elope in Hawaii?

 You Don’t Need a Witness to Elope in Hawaii

 Yes, that’s right!
 Hawaii is one of the few states that doesn’t require any witnesses for your elopement.
 No more stressing over whether or not you should bring a friend or family member to sign the license.
-It’s a great thing for those wanting something a bit more privacy on their wedding day.
+It’s a great thing for those wanting something a bit more private on their wedding day.

 You Can Get Married the Same Day